Skip to main content

 Learn more about pregnancy, breastfeeding and bone health from the National Institute of Health.

-As you approach menopause, your hormones change and estrogen levels drop.
+If you experience menopause, your hormones change and estrogen levels drop.
 This causes your body to lose bone mass at a faster rate than when you were younger.
 Up to 2-3% of bone mass can be lost each year, putting you at a greater risk for developing osteoporosis.

 Genetics plays an important role in your risk for osteoporosis as about 70% of your bone strength is influenced by genetics.
 Other factors that affect your risk of developing osteoporosis are: